Let’s say your navicular stress fracture wasn’t diagnosed for a year. A story that’s all too common.

 Paul Gasol’s NBA career was never the same after a navicular stress fracture.
 He had surgery.
 If we count that as a fail, we need to find another 49 NBA players who had successful outcomes of navicular surgery to reach that 98% number.
 Show me the money.

 Michael Jordan managed his navicular stress fracture in 1985 without surgery.
 He was already playing for the Bulls–he made a wise choice.
+It’s all there in The Last Dance.

 K2